• Start-up

 Monitoring

 Mass Audubon's standard inventory and monitoring program will provide long-term monitoring of forest composition and structure.
-Vegetation monitoring will be conducted annually during the growing season for three years following active management, and compared to pre-treatment levels to ensure that the percent cover of invasive plant species within managed forest communities remains low.
-Site managers will also evaluate whether actions to use best management practices, create late-seral features, and avoid sensitive areas avoidance were successfully implemented.
+Vegetation monitoring is being conducted annually during the growing season for three years following active management and compared to pre-treatment levels to ensure that the percent cover of invasive plant species within managed forest communities remains low.
+Site managers will also evaluate whether actions to use best management practices, create late-seral features, and avoid sensitive areas were successfully implemented.

 Learn More